INM owner Mediahuis acquires media group in Luxembourg

 For Mediahuis, the acquisition means a geographical expansion into the region of the Grand Duchy of Luxembourg and a strengthening of its position in the Benelux countries.

-Lafayette, hitherto the main shareholder in Saint-Paul Luxembourg, will remain involved in the further development of the group through a minority stake in Mediahuis.
+Lafayette, which had been the main shareholder in Saint-Paul Luxembourg, will remain involved in the further development of the group through a minority stake in Mediahuis.